-, Will it enable shorter journeys, improve modal choice and integration of transport modes to encourage or facilitate the use of modes such as walking, cycling and public transport?
+Will it enable shorter journeys, improve modal choice and integration of transport modes to encourage or facilitate the use of modes such as walking, cycling and public transport?
 0 Total score of 13.
-Reduce the need to travel and promote Sub-indicator: Distance to bus stop / rail station 0 762m ACF from the centre of the site to the nearest bus stop (196 service).
-457m ACF from the centre of the site to the nearest bus stop (9 service). more sustainable transport choices.
-Sub-indicator: Frequency of Public Transport - 196 service - less than hourly.
-9 service - Hourly service.
-Transport Sub-indicator: Typical Public Transport Journey Time to Cambridge City Centre or Market Town + 196 service - 44 Minutes from Waterbeach to Cambridge.
-9 service - 25 Minutes from Waterbeach to Cambridge.
-Sub-indicator: Distance for cycling to City Centre or Market Town + 9.20km ACF from the centre of the site to Cambridge Market.
+Reduce the need to travel and promote Sub-indicator: Distance to bus stop / rail station +++ 120m ACF from the centre of the site to the nearest bus stop. more sustainable transport choices.
+Sub-indicator: Frequency of Public Transport Less than hourly service.
+Transport Sub-indicator: Typical Public Transport Journey Time to Cambridge City Centre or Market Town 0 32 minutes from Steeple Morden to Royston.
+Sub-indicator: Distance for cycling to City Centre or Market Town + 7.50km ACF from the centre of the site to Royston Market.
 Secure appropriate investment and development in transport infrastructure, and ensure the safety of the transport network.
 Will it provide safe access to the highway network, where there is available capacity?
-0 No capacity constraints identified, safe access can be achieved.
-On the whole, the in-fill sites are less likely to present an unacceptable pressure on the A14 given the majority of travel demand will be focused on Cambridge and credible alternatives to car travel could be available.
+Insufficient capacity or access constraints that cannot be adequately mitigated.
+The proposed site does not appear to have a direct link to the adopted public highway.
 Will it make the transport network safer for and promote use of non-motorised modes?
-0 No impact.
+0 No impact

-Site No. Site 207

-Address Land east of Hinton Way, north of Mingle Lane, Great Shelford Location Great Shelford & Stapleford

-Category of site Rural Centre

-Site area 10.04
+Site No. Site 210 Address Land at the rear of Swanns Corner, Mill Lane, Whittlesford Location Whittlesford Category of site Group Village Site area 0.59